 Wander into a cozy yurt or stay warm in the fire pit lounge.
 Take in a musical stage performance as you sip completely reimagined holiday cocktails by expert mixologists.

-This event takes place from November 17th to December 31st.
-The hours are: Thursdays and Fridays 4:00pm to 11:00pm and Saturdays and Sundays 2:00pm to 11:00pm.
+This event takes place from November 13th to December 22nd.
+The expanded hours are: Wednesdays to Fridays 4:00pm to 12:00am, Saturdays 2:00pm – 1:00am and Sundays 2:00pm to 12:00am.
 I recommend making a reservation in advance on their website to avoid disappointment.

 Daily Christmas Tree Lighting at the Eaton Centre